Most Frequently asked Apache Tomcat Interview Questions and Answers to Help in Your Interview Preparation:

 This is very easy and simple to install and is compatible with any Operating System.

 Q #2) Why do we require Apache Tomcat?

-Answer: Apache Tomcat is required to run Java Web Applications on the host and server-based system.
+Answer: It is required to run Java Web Applications on the host and server-based systems.
 It also helps to run JSP and Servlets.

 Q #3) What is the default port for Apache Tomcat?